AlanFreed/VolterraIntegralEquations.jl/README.md

 ### Quadrature Rule

-The convolution integrals in the above Volterra integral equations are treated as product integrals [16], a product between a forcing function and a kernel function, that are considered to obey the following system of implicit equations
+The convolution integrals in the above Volterra integral equations are treated as product integrals [16], viz., a product between a forcing function and a kernel function.
+These product integrals are considered to obey the following system of implicit equations
 $$
 \begin{aligned}
 & \boldsymbol{f}^{\prime}_1 = \boldsymbol{g}^{\prime}_1 - c_1 \left( W_N \boldsymbol{f}^{\prime}_1 + \boldsymbol{\epsilon}_1 \right) \\